Mercateum

 How long should I spend visiting?

-Most visitors find that 2-3 hours is adequate to explore the exhibits and engage with the interactive globe.
+Most visitors find that spending around two to three hours at the Mercateum allows ample time to explore the exhibits and engage with the interactive globe.

 Is photography allowed?